zakiyamalik03-cyber/ComplaEase/README.md

 ## Components

-DevDoz Portal is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
+ComplaEase is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
 The template includes:

 - Sophisticated and accessible sidebar
 - Data visualization components